Artemether and lumefantrine

 an abnormal electrical signal called "prolongation of the QT interval".

-a problem with your heart rhythm, heart rate, severe heart disease or any other heart problem
+a problem with your heart rhythm, heart rate, severe heart disease or any other heart

 a family history of heart rate or rhythm problems, or sudden death